two arrows pointing right

 Breakdown of the agreement

 CUSMA is not renewed, and tariff-free access to the U.S. market is lost.
-Broad-based tariffs are introduced on Canadian exports, significantly reducing competitiveness and increasing the risk of a broader economic downturn.
+Broad-based tariffs are introduced on a large number of Canadian exports, significantly reducing competitiveness and increasing the risk of a broader economic downturn.
 While unlikely, and not in the U.S.’s economic interest, this scenario would have the most severe impact.

 Best outcome